adamdeprince/xr/README.md

 # XR: Regular expressions for people not just machines

 xr: Regular expressions for people.
-[Full reference manual on website.](https://xr.deprince.io)

 Release v1.0